pip-services/pip-services-docs/content/en/node/azure/services/azure_function_service.md

 #### act

 Calls registered actions in this Azure Function.
-The "cmd" parameter in the action parameters determine what action shall be called.
+The "cmd" parameter in the action parameters determines what action shall be called.

 This method shall only be used in testing.